Guide for Authors

-- Size the illustrations close to the desired dimensions of the published version.
-Submit each illustration as a separate file.
+- Size the illustrations close to the desired dimensions of the published version; submit each illustration as a separate file

-For electronic artwork produced in other (non-Microsoft Office) applications, finalized the file using the ‘Save as’ or convert function into one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):
+For electronic artwork produced in other (non-Microsoft Office) applications, finalize the file using the ‘Save as’ or convert function into one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

 EPS (or PDF): Vector drawings; embed all used fonts.